 Participate in our next round!
 No decisions have been made yet, but we may well appear on Wefunder again in the next year.

-Our goal is to transform lives for the better by providing material scientific advances in human health and well-being through complex systems science.
-We began with a focus on psycho-affective products (nootropics), and with the help of growth capital, plan on developing solutions for anxiety, pain, mood, sleep, healthy aging, metabolic health, fitness performance, immune support, and more.
+Our goal is to transform lives for the better by creating products, resources, and tools to help the mind, brain and body perform at their best.
+Our solutions empower people to be more productive, creative, and compassionate as they pursue their passions and help others do the same.
+With the help of growth capital, we plan on developing solutions for anxiety, pain, mood, sleep, healthy aging, metabolic health, fitness performance, immune support, and more.

 R&D, formulation, consumer testing and launch of our second product, Qualia Mind.

 Rapid expansion of customer and subscriber acquisition through major online media channels, influencers, email and Amazon.

 Development of a strong team, scalable structure and solid operational procedures.

 In the second half of 2017, we suffered serious supply chain problems that hampered growth.
 These problems were since resolved.

 There were delays in establishing international distributors, but we made progress in Q1 with those initiatives.